PAF graduation ceremony held

 -

-Islamabad: The 72nd graduation ceremony of the Transport Conversion Course was held at the Transport Conversion School (TCS) Auditorium, PAF Base, Nur Khan, says a press release.
+The 72nd Graduation Ceremony of Transport Conversion Course was held at Transport Conversion School (TCS) Auditorium, PAF Base, Nur Khan, says a press release.

-Air Chief Marshal Sohail Aman, Chief of the Air Staff, Pakistan Air Force, was the chief guest on the occasion.
+Air Chief Marshal Sohail Aman, Chief of the Air Staff, Pakistan Air Force was the chief guest at the occasion.

-The chief guest while addressing the graduating officers said, “PAF has a proud history of professional excellence which is looked up with awe and admiration all over the world.

 The Chief Guest awarded certificates and trophies to 37 graduating officers of 7 different transport weapon systems.
 Flight Lieutenant Saud Afzal was awarded the Trophy for best performance in C130 Aircraft Commander Course while Flight Lieutenant Wasif Hussain received the trophy for the best performance in CN-235 Co-pilots’ Course.